antonfirsov/docs/2024/06-Jun/dotnet-maui-ui-testing-appium/dotnet-maui-ui-testing-appium.md

 The iOS options let you specify an iOS version and device name which can refer to either a specific Simulator or physical device.

 Lastly, the `RunAfterAnyTests` will close the Appium driver that we used and shutdown the Appium server if we started one through our helper code in this project.
 Again, if you do not wish to use that, simply remove the line that disposes the Appium server.

+##### Android Activity Configuration

+For running the tests on Android you will need to add something extra to the .NET MAUI app that you want to test.
+If you go into the `AppiumSetup.cs` under the UITests.Android project, you will notice there are comments in there with instructions.

+The main thing you want to do here is add a `[Register("your.application.identifier.MainActivity")]` attribute to your `MainActivity`.
+This is needed so that Appium can start your Android app correctly.
+Make sure that this is added to your `MainActivity` class and the value for the `Register` attribute matched the configuration in your `AppiumSetup.cs`.
+Please refer to the [sample code repository](https://github.com/dotnet/maui-samples/tree/main/8.0/UITesting/BasicAppiumNunitSample) to see how it all fits together.

 ### Writing Tests